radixdlt/radix-dapp-toolkit/README.md

 **Input**

 - **requires** dAppMetadata - Specifies the dApp that is interacting with the wallet.
 Used in dApp verification process on the wallet side.
+[Read more](#setting-up-your-dapp-definition)
 - **optional** onConnect - Callback function that is triggered when user clicks connect wallet in √ Connect Button.
 - **optional** configuration - Additional available configuration for RDT